Ng May Ying: Stage career

 During her early years, Ng May Ying learned traditional Chinese dancing under Heoi Kwun Hon 許君漢, and performed with him at nightclubs.
 Later, her father taught her the Southern style Cantonese Opera 南派粵劇.
 Her singing teacher was Liu Sum 廖森 and Northern style operatic martial arts 北派功架 instructor was Heoi Kwun Hon.

 Her career in Cantonese opera acting began in the late 1960s.
-At a young age, she made her debut on board Macau’s casino ship.
+At a young age, she made her debut on board Macau's casino ship.
 After being the supporting ‘hua dan’ for 3 months, she was promoted to be the leading ‘hua dan’.

 After her return to Hong Kong, she performed at Kai De Amusement Park Cantonese Opera Theatre, jointly with ‘man mou sang’ such as Yuen Siew Fai 阮兆輝, Leung Hon Wai 梁漢威, etc.

+In 1974, she joined the Diamond Troupe 鑽⽯劇團 for a North America tour led by Chan Ho Kau 陳好逑 with Lam Kam-tong 林錦堂 and Leung Hon Wai 梁漢威 as part of a crew of mostly young up-and-coming Hong Kong performers.
+The seven days scheduled was extended to 11 days in Toronto, Canada.
+The Golden Harvest Theater event at 285 Spadina Avenue was profitable and encouraging to the organizer in Toronto.

 In 1975 she formed her own opera troupe and partnered renowned ‘man mou sang’ Man Chin Sui 文千歲.
 Ng May Ying, Man Chin Sui and Liong Sing Bor 梁醒波 were the original performers of “White Dragon Fortress”《白龍關》, a well-known opera, popular with both professional and amateur Cantonese opera performers.

 In April 1978, she was the leading lady for Cantonese Opera maestro Lam Kar Sing 林家聲 in his performance of Operas for the Deities [神功戲] at Cha Kwo Ling.
 Such opera performances are held in temporary-built stage in rural areas, and devoted to the celebration of folk festivals, birthdays of deities, etc. She had another 8 rounds of stage performances with Lam Kar Sing in later years.

 In the 1970s & 80s, she and Leung Hon Wai often performed together, at Kai De Amusement Park, with Hon Ying Cantonese Opera Troupe, and in Singapore.

 From 1 to 22 January 1981, Lam Kar Sing, with her as the leading ‘hua dan’, staged 25 opera shows in Singapore.